A dichotomy for inverse-semigroup crossed products via dynamical Cuntz semigroups: Purely infinite crossed products and the dichotomy

-\begin{thm} Let $\alpha\colon S \curvearrowright A$ be a minimal and aperiodic action of a unital inverse semigroup $S$ on a separable, unital, and exact C*-algebra $A$.
-Suppose that $A \rtimesred S = A \rtimesess S$, and that the dynamical Cuntz semigroup $\Cu(A)_\alpha$ (as defined in \cref{defn: dynamical cuntz semigroup}) has plain paradoxes.
+\begin{thm} Let $\alpha\colon S \curvearrowright A$ be an action of a unital inverse semigroup $S$ on a unital and exact C*-algebra $A$.
+Suppose that $A \rtimesred S$ is simple, and that the dynamical Cuntz semigroup $\Cu(A)_\alpha$ (as defined in \cref{defn: dynamical cuntz semigroup}) has plain paradoxes.
 Then $A \rtimesred S$ is either stably finite or purely infinite. \end{thm}

 \begin{proof} Under these hypotheses, all statements in \cref{thm: stable finiteness,thm: pure infiniteness} are, respectively, equivalent, so the dichotomy is given by the existence or non-existence of a nontrivial order-preserving homomorphism $\nu\colon \Cu(A)_\alpha \to [0,\infty]$. \end{proof}